 In conclusion, the integration of the Relational Domain within the pedagogical framework emerges as a pivotal factor in fostering inclusive science learning environments.
 The emphasis on peer-to-peer interactions, negotiation, and positive relations showcases the transformative impact of building a supportive social structure.
 This not only facilitates the understanding of STEAM concepts but also addresses challenges faced by individuals with varying linguistic abilities or comprehension difficulties.
 The practitioner's role in creating a climate of positive relationships and motivating children is paramount, as highlighted by various studies and projects.
 By empowering children to actively participate, explore, and make choices, educators contribute to the construction of an experiential and problem-based learning environment.
 Ultimately, the success of inclusive science education lies in the practitioner's ability to navigate the relational climate, offer meaningful challenges, and adapt activities to cater to the diverse needs of every learner.

 4.2.2.2.3 Emotional Domain

-As for the Relational Domain, the Emotional one refers both to practitioners and children (Chart 16).
+Also, the Emotional domain refers both to practitioners and children (Chart 14).